fisodd/www-fisodd-com/content/code/b-side.rst

 A theme for `Hugo <https://gohugo.io/>`__ using
 `reStructuredText <http://docutils.sourceforge.net/rst.html>`__
-markup to produce clean column-and-sidenotes article postings
+markup to produce clean column-and-sidenotes article postings.
+Full information in the `repository at Github <https://github.com/fisodd/hugo-b-side>`__.

 Features
 ********